jeremiah-shaulov/sig/generated-doc/class.Sig/README.md

 >
 > 🎚️ Parameter **cancelComp**:
 >
-> Optional callback to cancel an ongoing async computation when replaced.
+> Optional callback to cancel an ongoing async computation when new computation starts.
+Only used when `compValue` is a computation function.
+If not provided, any existing cancelation callback is removed.